x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/perform-G-Suite-migration.md

 When the migration batch has reached the state of **Synced**, it needs to be completed by running the `Complete-MigrationBatch` cmdlet.

 During completion, another incremental sync is run to copy any changes that have been made to the Google Workspace mailbox.
-Additionally, the forwarding address that routes mail from O365 to Google Workspace is removed, and a forwarding address that routes mail from Google Workspace to O365 is added.
+Additionally, the forwarding address that routes mail from Office 365 to Google Workspace is removed, and a forwarding address that routes mail from Google Workspace to Office 365 is added.

 > [!NOTE]
 > Forwarding addresses are not needed when doing a cutover migration from Google Workspace to Exchange Online.